ujifgc/cv/README.md

 #### Professional skills

- - Highly skilled in programming Ruby, JavaScript
+ - Highly skilled in programming in Ruby, JavaScript
- - Highly skilled in using Sinatra, Ruby on Rails, Merb frameworks
+ - Highly skilled in using Sinatra, Padrino, Ruby on Rails, Merb web frameworks
  - Highly skilled in developing web pages using HTML and CSS
  - Highly skilled in creating dynamic web pages using jQuery
  - Great experience in using git
  - Experience in programming PHP, C, Visual C++, Visual Basic, Delphi, Pascal, Bash
- - Basic experience in using OPC, WinAPI, MFC, Sockets, DirectShow
+ - Basic experience in using WinAPI, MFC, Sockets, DirectShow
  - Basic knowledge of Python, Perl; OS FreeBSD, QNX, OS/2, DOS; svn, fossil-scm
  - Can understand most programming languages
- - Great experience in using PCs
+ - Great experience in using PC
- - Highly skilled in fixing PCs
+ - Highly skilled in fixing PC
  - Can install, configure, support OS Linux, OS Windows (2003/2000/XP/NT4/9x)
- - Can construct, configure, support networks of OS Linux, OS Windows (Domain)
+ - Can configure, support networks of OS Linux, OS Windows (Domain)
  - Can install, configure any computer applications

 #### Employment history